Roadway Design Accident Lawsuits

 It seems the safety systems can only prevent so much reckless driving, and perhaps drivers are putting too much faith in car safety systems and paying less attention to the roads.

-The vast majority of car accidents and fatalities on dangerous Ohio roads are preventable.
+The vast majority of car accidents and fatalities on dangerous roads are preventable.
 Regardless, accident victims are left with large medical expenses, many months worth of lost wages, physical and emotional pain and suffering, and, in many cases, permanent injuries or death.

 CONTACT THE LYON FIRM TODAY